BlueBrain/Brayns/python/doc/source/examples_snapshot.rst

 As the current camera of a brayns instance is not automatically moved to focus on the current scene, a custom camera is needed to see something.

+Camera positioning can be complex and depends on the target orientation, camera projection and resolution aspect ratio.
+Therefore, Brayns provides a helper function ``look_at`` to create a camera from these parameters.

 .. code-block:: python

-    # Compute camera view and projection to focus on target.
-    # The camera use the front view by default (X right, Y up and Z front).
+    # Minimal usage with only target bounds.
     camera = brayns.look_at(target)

+    # Resolution of the final image
+    resolution = brayns.Resolution.full_hd

+    # More advanced / precise usage.
+    camera = brayns.look_at(
+        target,
+        aspect_ratio=resolution.aspect_ratio,
+        rotation=brayns.CameraRotation.left,
+        projection=brayns.OrthographicProjection(),
+    )

     # We can also specify the projection manually (Perspective by default).
-    projection = brayns.OrthographicProjection()
+    camera.projection = brayns.OrthographicProjection()
-    camera = brayns.look_at(target, projection)

-    # The camera can be moved manually.
-    # Here we rotate of -90 degrees around X using the camera target as center.
+    # We can also move or rotate the camera manually.
-    top_view = brayns.Vector3(-90, 0, 0)
-    camera.rotate_around_target(top_view)
+    camera.position += brayns.Vector3(1, 2 ,3)

+This function is just a helper, see ``Camera`` to see how to manipulate the camera manually.

 Renderer
 --------